rreusser/regl-operators/README.md

 ## Introduction

 This module provides a template for fullscreen operators in regl.
 It does this by defining a single fullscreen triangle which covers the screen.
-By default it returns the definition of a copy operator which you may then turn into a regl command.
+It returns the definition of the operator (by default, a simply copy) which you may then turn into a regl command.
 Any or all of the default setup may be overridden.

 ## Example